elixirschool/elixirschool/_posts/2018-08-02-functional-web-dev-elixir-otp-phoenix-review.md

 >
 > For people who are wondering what all the fuss is about with Elixir and Phoenix, you’ll get a great taste of what makes people so excited.
 You just might become a convert!

-This book is certainly not for beginners and Lance doesn't mix words when saying as much:
+This book is certainly not for beginners and Lance doesn't mince words when saying as much:

 > Readers looking for an introduction to Elixir or Phoenix would do well to begin with other resources.
 >